 You left the band in 1971 and formed a trio called Toby.

 FREE had become unglued.
 Paul and myself were going in different directions.
 He thought I acted like an emperor, and decided he was now gonna run things.
 I think it was the beginning of him wanting to do a Bad Co. type thing.
 Get a manager that broke legs, and be a less subtle, striped down, stadium ready version of FREE.
 I wanted to keep moving forward creatively, not formulate a cash machine.
 All the while Koss was becoming a junkie.
 We had basically broken up.
 As spokesman, it fell to me to announce it.
 I was viewed as the one leaving.
 TOBY was my first start at learning to get confidence in my voice.
 A long process, which I chose as opposed to forming a ‘supergroup’ to cash in.
 A feeling of starting again at the bottom.

 Later you joined again and in June 1972 you left for good and formed Sharks.
-With them you recorded their first LP called First Water.
-What is your opinion on that LP?
+You recorded First Water.

-In 1975 you and former Sharks keyboardist Nick Judd and drummer Kim Turner formed The Andy Fraser Band and record an album, which is a great one!
-What happened next to you, Andy?
+In 1975 you and former Sharks keyboardist Nick Judd and drummer Kim Turner formed The Andy Fraser Band and recorded an album.
+What happened next?

 Thank you for taking your time, Andy.
-Would you like to send a message to your fans and Psychedelic Baby readers?
+Would you like to send a message to your fans and It’s Psychedelic Baby Magazine readers?